-The Communications team handles all media enquiries across our network of 150+ schools.
+The Marketing Communications Creative Team handles all media enquiries across our network of 147 schools.

-If you are a journalist, and require information or interviews from the Leadership team or any one of our schools, please contact us using the details below..
+If you are a journalist and require information or seek to interview one of our leaders or any one of our schools, please contact us using the details below.

 Students at Sydney Catholic Schools are creating a movement of compassionate conservation, showing that saving the planet is meaningless unless you also care about the people in it.